 Here we are to the last part of A Story to Tell, just in time for the full book to be available on Kindle.
 I’ve changed the final story in the Kindle addition a little, changed some scenes, tightened and added a little more.
-If you’re a blog reader, you’ve read most of the story, but if you or someone else doesn’t want to click to each blog post for the chapters the link to the ebook is below.
+If you’re a blog reader, you’ve read most of the story, but if you or someone else doesn’t want to click to each blog post for the chapters, the link to the ebook is below.
 The book is free for the next five days to allow my blog readers the chance to snag a copy – at least it is if the promotion I tried to set up works!
 (Update: This promotion has expired, but there will be others in the future.)

 As always, feel free to let me know your thoughts on the story in the comments.
 You can also offer suggestions for what you think should happen to Blanche (and Hank?) next as I am already working on the second part of the story, or book two.